hillaryrkane47/unit-2-project/README.md

 * I wish I had enough time to add the option to search recipes with a search form, using key words (ex: Cookies)
 * I really wish that I had time to add animations, display the recipe images using masonry (http://masonry.desandro.com/).
 * I would have liked for the user to save their search preferences.
+* I wanted to have diet as a search option, but the search parameter URL was so different than the other filters which affected how I could loop through each checkboxed filter and append to the AJAX url get call.
 * I would have liked for the user to save multiple recipes on the same page, rather than saving one recipe and being redirected to their dashboard.
 * I wish the user's login information was display in the header.